toltalchaos/shop-os/README.md

 # TODO:

-- create static files for products, orders, manager accounts, and site settings to make the server files call/write to as needed
-    - (RIGHT NOW IS JUST ALL LOCATED IN SERVER.FIREBASECLIENT.JS)
 - multiple photo upload
     - optional URL photo link
 - add background and set colours to other pages
 - add site design options such as branding figures/images
 - add site setting for fonts

 - cart/checkout
     - shipping